cloudspinners/spin-dojo-image/README.md

 3. Repeat above steps until ready
 4. Update the version in the CHANGELOG: `./tasks set_version x.y.x` to set version in CHANGELOG
 5. Push changes
-6. CI server (GoCD) tests and releases:
-   a. `./tasks release`
-   b. `./tasks publish`
+6. Run `./tasks release` and `./tasks publish`

 # Reference: What's in this docker image

 Check out the image/Dockerfile to understand what's in the image.
 A summary:

- * base image is alpine, to make this image as small as possible
+ * base image is alpine Linux, to make this image as small as possible
  * terraform binary on the PATH
  * `jq` to parse JSON from bash scripts
  * `dot` to generate infrastructure graphs from terraform